Fall 2021 Groups & Workshops

 How to Join a Group or Workshop

 - Groups are open to all currently-enrolled WSU students who have paid the student health fee.
+Students must join the group Zoom session from the state of Washington.

 - All potential group members will be asked to complete paperwork and meet with a counselor in order to determine if a group is the right fit for them.

-- For skill-building groups/workshops: upon meeting with a counselor, students will be placed in a workshop of preference without going through a pre-group screening/orientation.
+- For skill-building groups/workshops: Upon meeting with a counselor, students will be placed in a workshop of preference without going through a pre-group screening/orientation.

-- For counseling/support groups: upon meeting with a counselor, students will also meet with the group facilitator for a pre-group screening/orientation to find out more details about the group, discuss any concerns or questions about joining group, and review group agreements.
+- For counseling/support groups: Upon meeting with a counselor, students will also meet with the group facilitator for a pre-group screening/orientation to find out more details about the group, discuss any concerns or questions about joining group, and review group agreements.

 - For more information, please call 509-335-4511, or learn more about groups and workshops.